BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 EU-wide — EBA-ESMA Joint Guidelines + CRD VI

-What does a BaFin review failure cost?
+What does a BaFin compliance failure cost?

-What you need to do now
+What to do now

 Gap analysis: Where is ongoing monitoring missing?
 Where is the documentation incomplete?